Reaching kids

 Give

-$150 sends a Box — the proportional cost of training one children's minister to reach roughly 150 kids.
+$150 sends a Box — the average cost of training one children's minister to reach roughly 150 kids.

 Sponsor a Box